 A notification only becomes effective after the payment of the fee due by the parties (see question 3.9 below) and if it is not considered incomplete by the Authority within 7 working days of the Notification.
-In this case, the Authority will invite the notifying parties to complete or correct the notification within the period it stipulates and the notification shall only be effective on the date on which the Authority receives the said information or documents.
+In this case, the Authority asks the notifying parties to complete or correct the notification and the notification shall only be effective on the date on which the Authority receives the missing information.

-In Phase 1 of the procedure, the Authority has 30 working days from the date when the notification becomes effective to decide: (i) that the concentration is not covered by the obligation of prior notification; (ii) not to oppose the concentration; or (iii) to initiate an in-depth investigation (and open Phase 2 of the procedure), when, in view of the evidence gathered, the Authority has serious doubts that the concentration will create or strengthen a dominant position that may result in significant barriers to effective competition in the Portuguese market or in a substantial part of it.
+In Phase 1 of the procedure, the Authority has 30 working days from the date when the notification becomes effective to decide: (i) that the concentration is not covered by the obligation of prior notification; (ii) not to oppose the concentration; or (iii) to initiate an in-depth investigation (and open Phase 2 of the procedure), when, in view of the evidence gathered, it has serious doubts that the concentration will create or strengthen a dominant position that may result in significant impediments to effective competition in the Portuguese market or in a substantial part of it.